Irene Raab

 Myself, mother and father

-When the war started in 1941, my father left for the Army.
+When the war started in 1941, they took my father and four uncles to the Russian Army.
 There was chaos, with people running away and hiding.
-My grandmother wouldn’t leave until later, but my mother and I left.
-My mother felt guilty about leaving without her mother and went back to Rovno after one month.
-I was left with a Christian family.
-No one was left in Rovno, and my mother came back to get me.
+My grandmother would not leave.
+She wanted to stay home until all her sons returned from the army.
+My mother and I escaped to a village, but my mother felt guilty that she left her mother behind.
+She decided to go back while she left me with a Christian family.
+She wanted to persuade her mom to leave.
+When she got back to Rovno it was all leveled and nobody was left.
+Since there was no transportation it took my mom four months to come back to get me.
 We went to Uzbekistan then, but I don’t know much about that time; I was too young.
 I know we had to cross the Volga River and went by train.
 We had very little to eat.
-I remember rooting in garbage to look for watermelons.
+I remember rooting in garbage to look for watermelons peels.

 I met my husband Alex in Israel and we got married in 1960, and then left for the United States in 1962.
 I still have two brothers in Israel.
 When we got to Detroit, I worked for different hair salons and then at Borman Hall for sixteen years.
 Now I’ve been at Fleischman for 24 years.